NewsInSA

 Documents and Services Affected

-“We will be requesting clients with affected applications to resubmit,” she noted.
+"We will be requesting clients with affected applications to resubmit," Moroke said.

 Rebuilding Timeline Uncertain

-“This is something the department and the landlord will have to address.
-For now, our focus is ensuring clients get the services they need,” she explained.
+"This is something the department and the landlord will have to address.
+For now, our focus is ensuring clients get the services they need," Moroke explained.

 Public Assurance

-For those concerned about service interruptions,Ms Moroke stressed that assistance will continue across various Home Affairs offices in Ekurhuleni.
+Moroke assured residents that services will continue across other Home Affairs offices in Ekurhuleni.

 "All clients who were supposed to be attended to today will be assisted at other offices.
 We will make sure there is no further inconvenience," she said.

-As firefighters wrapped up operations on-site and police maintained security, the charred remains of the Germiston office stood as a stark reminder of the intersection between service delivery and social tensions.
-While investigations continue, displaced clients are urged to follow official Home Affairs communications for the latest updates on where and how to access their services.
+As firefighters completed their work and police maintained security, the charred remains of the Germiston office serve as a reminder of the challenges facing public service delivery amid social tensions.
+Clients are urged to follow official Home Affairs communications for updates on service access.

 Related Articles